 Our development approach is to support whole communities, rather than sponsor individuals.
 A village well, a community school, a trained primary health worker — these can all help to improve life for everyone.

 We believe that the only way to effectively and sustainably address poverty is to assist people to become architects of their own development.
 We work through partnerships, walking side-by-side with communities and local partner organisations, to ensure that people who are affected most by issues are able to influence the program.

 We partner with local organisations and communities through providing financial support for projects, as well as technical support, advice on management and planning, mentoring and guidance.

 Caritas Australia also works in partnership with the Australian Government, with some of our programs supported by Australian Aid.

-We are also a partner of the Australian Council for International Development and the Catholic Alliance for International Development to maximise collaborative international development work across Australia.
+We are a partner of the Australian Council for International Development to maximise collaborative international development work across Australia.

 It is not just a question of eliminating hunger and reducing poverty… it involves building a human community where men can live truly human lives…"Pope Paul VI